Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree of polynomial systems

 \subsection{Solving degree and Castelnuovo-Mumford regularity}

-In this section, we link the solving degree of a homogeneous ideal with a classic invariant from commutative algebra: the \emph{Castelnuovo-Mumford regularity}.
+In what follows, we compare the solving degree of a homogeneous ideal with a classical invariant from commutative algebra: the \emph{Castelnuovo-Mumford regularity}.
 We recall the definition of this invariant and its basic properties before illustrating the link with the solving degree.